Tap to display sub-menu choices,

 The SIT Study Abroad scholarship application process has been fully integrated into our online program application.

-For all students applying for SIT scholarships: Please make sure that you provide us with the name and email address of a financial aid officer at your home school and electronically sign and date the FERPA release included as part of the application process.
+- Electronically sign and date the FERPA release included as part of the application process.
 The financial aid officer at your school will be emailed a link to a secure web form where s/he will provide information about your financial aid at your home school.
-Additionally, if you need SIT Study Abroad to share your information with any other party, please sign and date the FERPA (Family Education Rights and Privacy Act) release and return it to the SIT Study Abroad Scholarship and Financial Aid Office.

-International students.
-If you are an international student, you are eligible for SIT Study Abroad scholarships but are ineligible for US federal student aid.
-Therefore, international students do not need to complete a FAFSA.
-During the program and scholarship application process, a web-based questionnaire will be emailed to the parent/guardian whose email address you give us.
+International students: If you are an international student, you are eligible for SIT Study Abroad scholarships but ineligible for US federal student aid.
+Therefore, you do not need to complete a FAFSA.
+During the application process, a web-based questionnaire will be emailed to the parent/guardian whose email address you give us.
 If this individual does not speak English, you may need to assist her/him in completing this form.

-SIT Study Abroad only awards need-based scholarships and grants.
-We do not offer merit-based awards.
+SIT Study Abroad awards need-based scholarships and grants.
+We do not offer merit-based awards at this time.
 Average awards range between $500 and $5,000 for our semester programs, and between $500 and $3,000 for our summer programs.
 Our scholarships and grants are available to all students accepted into an SIT Study Abroad program irrespective of citizenship, national origin, or home school.

-We do not require a separate scholarship application for each scholarship fund; accepted eligible students will be evaluated for all funds in which they are eligible.
+We do not require a separate scholarship application for each scholarship fund; eligible students will be evaluated for all funds for which they are eligible.

 Please note: SIT Study Abroad scholarships and grants are only applicable to tuition and room/board fees billed by SIT Study Abroad.
 We do not award scholarships or grants to cover any other expenses, including, but not limited to, immunizations, visa fees, books, or study abroad fees charged by your home school.
-Additionally, if your home school has an established billing agreement with us, it is your responsibility to communicate with your home school as to whether your SIT scholarship or grant will be passed on to you by your home school.
-If you are the recipient of a scholarship or grant from us, it will automatically be applied to your bill (this does not apply to scholarship applications received after the application deadline) before it is sent to you or your home school.
+If your home school has an established billing agreement with us, it is your responsibility to communicate with your home school as to how your SIT scholarship or grant will be passed on to you by your home school.
+If you are the recipient of a scholarship or grant from us, it will automatically be applied to your bill, which is available to you via Web Advisor.

-- New Horizons Grant – For students participating in one of SIT’s new programs for 2016–2017.
-Award amount is $2,500 for a qualifying semester program.
-The next qualifying term is spring 2017.
-See the complete list of new SIT programs for 2016–2017.
+- New Horizons Grant – For students participating in one of SIT’s new semester or summer programs.
+Award amount is $1,500 for qualifying summer programs and $2,500 for qualifying semester programs.
 Students demonstrating need through their submitted scholarship application will be eligible.
+The grant will be available for the first two terms of each eligible program.

 - SIT Pell Grant Match Award – SIT matches Federal Pell Grant funding for all SIT semester programs to students who use their Pell Grant to help pay the cost of their SIT program.